hartwigmedical/actin/treatment/README.md

 ACTIN-Treatment creates a database of potential treatments that [ACTIN-Algo](../algo/README.md) matches against.
 The application takes in a set of configuration files and writes a database in JSON format to a specified output directory.

-ACTIN-Treatment requires Java 11+ and can be run as follows:
+This application requires Java 11+ and can be run as follows:

 ```
 java -cp actin.jar com.hartwig.actin.treatment.TreatmentCreatorApplication \